mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 ### BatchDispatch

-The MBS program ASNA.QSys.BatchDispatch.exe (BatchDispatch) is a console program that ‘watches’ a job queue’s windows folder processing the entries found in it.
+The MBS program *ASNA.QSys.BatchDispatch.exe* (BatchDispatch) is a console program that ‘watches’ a job queue’s windows folder processing the entries found in it.
 The folder works as a Queue for Jobs.
-As the entries of the queue are being processed, BatchDispatch creates a process for the entry and invokes the executable, it then waits for the process to complete.
+As the entries of the queue are being processed, BatchDispatch creates a process for the entry and invokes the program, it then waits for the process to complete.
 BatchDispatch runs one job at a time.

 The source code for BatchDispatch is in GitHub where customers can fork the repository and customize it to their particular needs.